 I’d assumed the vision couldn’t be captured in a photograph.
 But Tuesday night I thought it was worth a try.

-These pictures don’t capture the magical radiance I witnessed firsthand, but they give some idea of the effect.
+These pictures don’t fully catch the magical effect I witnessed firsthand, but they give some idea.

 As my daughter and I worked to chip away at the thick ice on our back walkway yesterday afternoon, I was briefly disheartened to think of the long stretch of winter yet to come.
 Then I remembered the spectacle of moonlight shadows on the lawn.
 The February Snow Moon will be here soon.
 May it live up to its name.